decentraland/documentation/content/creator/quests/client.md

 	})
 ```

-## Quest HUD, a SDK UI for your Quest
+## Quest HUD - an SDK UI for your Quest

-You may be wondering how to display the player's progress on the Quest.
 The Quests Client library provides a basic UI for your Quest.
+This displays the players their progress, listing the steps in the quest and their status.

-To make use of it, you have to import the `createQuestHUD` function from `@dcl/quests-client/dist/hud`.
-Let's see an example:
+To use this default UI, import the `createQuestHUD` function from `@dcl/quests-client/dist/hud`.
+For example:

 ```typescript
 // index.ts